HackathonHackers/code-of-conduct/README.md

 * [Rodney Folz](https://www.facebook.com/folz)
 * [Hallie Lomax](https://www.facebook.com/Wolfrun1)

 Each subgroup is run by an indenpedent team of moderators.
-If your question concerns an HH subgroup, please reach out to one of the subgroup's administrators first.
+If your question concerns an HH subgroup, please reach out to one of the subgroup's moderators first.

 ## Attribution & Acknowledgements